Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 **Dev notes:** \
 Allows only the native token to be withdrawn and deposited from/to the subnet wallet.
-Any other token has to be deposited via PortfoliMain deposit functions that sends a message via the bridge.
+Any other token has to be deposited via PortfolioMain deposit functions that sends a message via the bridge.
 When the bridge&#x27;s message receive event emitted PortfolioBridgeSub invokes processXFerPayload \
 All tokens including ALOT (native) can be withdrawn to mainnet using withdrawToken that will send the holdings back to the user&#x27;s wallet in the mainnet. \